About

 About Our Funders

-The Space Security Portal was first developed with initial financial support from the Government of the Republic of Korea.
+The Space Security Portal was first developed with financial support from the Government of the Republic of Korea with additional financial support from the Governments of Norway and France.

 Disclaimer